Browser hijacking: Snap.do

-By using the Resoft Products, the user consents to have their personal data transferred to and processed both within and outside of the United States of America.

-By using the Resoft website, the user agrees to the preceding uses of their information in this way by Resoft.

 SourceForge Installer

 A previous installer of SourceForge included adware and PUP installers.

-One particular one changes the browser settings of Firefox, Chrome and Internet Explorer to show the website "istartsurf.com" as the homepage.
-It does so by changing registry settings and installing software which resets the settings if the user tries to change them.
+One particular one changes the browser settings of Firefox, Chrome, and Internet Explorer to show the website "istartsurf.com" as the homepage.
+It does so by changing registry settings and reverting the settings if the user tries to change them.

 On June 1, 2015, SourceForge claimed that they stopped coupling "third party offers" with unmaintained SourceForge projects.

+Trojan.WinLNK.Agent

+A Trojan.WinLNK.Agent (also Trojan:Win32/Startpage.OS) is the definition from Kaspersky Labs of a Trojan downloader, Trojan dropper, or Trojan spy.
+Its first known detection goes back to May 31, 2011, according to Microsoft Malware Protection Center.
+This Trojanware opens up an Internet Explorer browser to a predefined page (like to i.163vv.com/?96).
+Trojan Files with the LNK extension (expression) is a Windows shortcut to a malicious file, program, or folder.
+A LNK file of this family launches a malicious executable or may be dropped by other malware.
+These files are mostly used by worms to spread via USB drives (i.e.).
+In 2016, India had the most incidents relating to this Trojan with 18,36 % worldwide.